-92. In order to achieve a balance in the building façade, it is important to relate the ground floor features with those above.
+82 In order to achieve a balance in the building façade, it is important to relate the ground floor features with those above.
 The following images show how this can be achieved.

-Existing arrangement
+Existing arrangement.

 Preferred arrangement.
-Lower-floor windows are aligned with the upper floor and window heads are replicated
+Lower-floor windows aligned with upper floor and window heads are replicated.

-Existing arrangement
+Existing arrangement.

 Preferred arrangement.
-Lower-floor windows aligned with upper floor and window heads are replicated
+Lower-floor windows aligned with upper floor and window heads are replicated.